AlvBarros/dependency_injection/README.md

 The dependencies are passed to a class through its constructor.

-This pattern makes it it clear what dependencies a class require to function, and it ensures that the dependencies are available as soon as the class is created.
+This pattern makes it clear what dependencies a class require to function, and it ensures that the dependencies are available as soon as the class is created.

 If we implement constructor injection in our `Car` class: